dzmaj/JetsProject/README.md

     7. Perform bombing missions: all bombers will "bomb targets"
     8. Add/remove a jet: Select a jet from the fleet and remove it, or enter information for a new jet as prompted and add it to the Fleet
     9. Exit: exit the program
+    0. Run mission mode: run a "full" simulation where you can select a number of targets and the range to the targets.
+All the jets will be launched, and those that need air refueling to reach the targets will attempt to do so.
+Recon jets will attempt to "locate" targets and put them in a target list for bombers.
+Bombers will attempt to bomb the targets.
+At the end a mission summary will be shown.